Inflaton phenomenology via reheating in light of primordial gravitational waves and the latest BICEP/$Keck$ data: constraints during reheating

 Where, $X_{\rm k}$ is a particular field mode for fermion $(f)$, or boson $(b)$, and the associated time-dependent frequencies are\cite{Kofman:1997yn,Lozanov:2019jxc,Dufaux:2006ee,Greene:2000ew,Greene:1998nh}; \be (t)^2 = \ee Given the inflaton-radiation coupling of our interest Eq.\ref{RH:procs}, the resonance parameter $q$ is identified as \be q(t) = \ee

 In the literature, conditions of resonance is usually derived in Minkowski background \cite{Kofman:1997yn,Greene:1997fu,Greene:2000ew}, and the resonance is broadly classified into $q>1$ called broad resonance regime and $q \lesssim 1$ called narrow or no resonance regime.
 However, in reality, the resonance parameter $q$ depends non-trivially on time through inflaton oscillation amplitude $\phi_0(t)$, and hence naive Minkowski approximation has been observed to be insufficient.
-Particularly, with increasing reheating equation of state, the inflaton amplitude dilutes very fast, and obtaining a resonant solution is difficult.
-For such situation resonance condition should be of dynamical origin.
-To proceed we define the number of background oscillations, $N_{\rm osc}$ within which resonance parameter $q(t)$ evolves from its initial value, defined at the end of reheating, $q_{\rm in}=q(\phi_{\rm end})$ to unity.
-The detailed non-perturbative analysis will be discussed in two of the authors forthcoming paper \cite{ayan-debu},

-Where, $\Omega_0$ represents dimensionfull frequency calculated from Eq.\ref{fre} setting $\phi_0\sim M_{rm p}$ in $m_\phi$ expression (see, Eq.\ref{mphi}).
-The initial amplitude of resonance parameters are \be q_{\rm in}= = \ee Finally, assuming the criteria for the broad resonance to occur as $N_{\rm osc}>1$, we obtain the non-perturbative bound on the coupling parameters as
+Particularly, with increasing reheating equation of state, the inflaton amplitude dilutes very fast, $\phi_0(t)\propto \phi_{\text{end}} ({a(t)}/{a_{\text{end}}})^{-{6}/{(n+2)}}$ depending on different $n$ values.
+Using decaying inflaton amplitude in $H^2\simeq {V(\phi_0)}/{3M_{p}^2}$, we get the leading order behavior of post-inflationary scale factor as